 Jamun is an evergreen beautiful tropical tree, native to India, Pakistan and Indonesia.
+In Kannada it is known as Nerale Hannu.
 Other common names are Jambul, Black Plum, Java Plum, Indian Blackberry, Jamblang etc. The botanical name is Syzgium cumini.

 The tree grows fast and reaches heights of up to 30m and can survive for more than 100 years.
 Leaves of this tree are smooth, glossy, oblong and placed opposite to one another having a turpentine smell.
 Its wood is strong and water resistant.